-The Event Manager (EVM), introduced in Version 5.0, provides a single point of focus for the multiple channels through which system components report event and status information.
+The Event Manager (EVM) provides a single point of focus for the multiple channels through which system components report event and status information.
 These channels include various log files, including those generated by the system logger, syslog, and the binary error logger, binlog.
 Each of these channels monitors some segment of the system, for example, when a disk fills, a processor begins reporting hardware errors, or whether certain routine tasks have been completed successfully.